-- The wireless connection is typically established using a USB-powered Wi-Fi router attached to the instrument and a matching Wi-Fi link on the PC end. - Remote monitoring and control of the instrument enhance operator safety and efficiency when conditions make it unsafe or impractical to be close to the instrument.
+- The wireless connection is typically established using a USB-powered Wi-Fi router attached to the instrument's Ethernet port, and a matching Wi-Fi link on the PC end. - Remote monitoring and control of the instrument enhance operator safety and efficiency when conditions make it unsafe or impractical to be close to the instrument.